Updated on March 27th, 2023

 Stocks, bonds, CDs, money market, mutual funds, and other non-retirement investments are other personal assets that are factored into FAFSA calculations.
 Having these forms of investments can lower the amount of financial aid your student qualifies for, increasing the odds that they will need scholarships, loans, or other sources of money to pay for college.

 Cashing out your non-retirement investment accounts can free up funds to help cover your child’s tuition.
 Plus, in subsequent years, they may qualify for additional financial aid based on their FAFSA, decreasing the out-of-pocket expense.
+If you are curious why college tuition is so high, read this article.

 However, you don’t want to rush to cash out these personal assets without doing some research.
 If an investment is earning more in interest than a student loan costs, you’ll experience a net loss.